cuinjune/pd-tutorial/README.md

 ## Installation
-Visit https://puredata.info/downloads/pure-data and click one of the links depending on your platform to download Pure Data.
+Visit https://puredata.info/downloads/pure-data and click one of the links depending on your platform.

 <img src="installation.png" alt="installation" width="500"/>